 SEARK College Leadership Scholarship - intended for a graduating senior from one of the College's six-county service areas who has achieved academically throughout high school and has had outstanding participation and leadership in school activities.
-This is a half-tuition scholarship, up to 12 credit hours per semester, which pays for one academic year (fall and spring).
 Application deadline is April 30.

 SEARK College Non-Traditional Student Scholarship - available for students at least 25 years of age residing within the College's service area, including Jefferson, Cleveland, Desha, Drew, Grant, and Lincoln counties Scholarship may be used a maximum of four consecutive regular semesters, not including summer.
 The student must maintain a 2.50 GPA and successfully complete 12 credit hours each semester.
-Application deadline is August 1.
+Application deadline is April 30.

 SEARK College Trustee Scholarship - available for High School graduates in the College's service area including, Jefferson, Cleveland, Desha, Drew, Grant, and Lincoln counties.
 Applications may be obtained from the High School Counselor's Office or the Admissions Office at the College.
 The scholarship may be used a maximum of four consecutive regular semesters, not including summer.
-The student must maintain a 2.50 GPA and successfully complete 12 credit hours each semester.
+The student must maintain a 3.25 GPA and successfully complete 12 credit hours each semester.
 Application deadline is April 30.